HL7/fhir-us-ndh/input/pagecontent/attestation-ig.md

 To manage duplicate records, we generally recommend that verified healthcare directory implementers define a robust verification process with policies for identifying and resolving duplicates.
 Any additional technical capabilities are beyond the scope of this implementation guide.

+#### Attestation Data Restriction
+Restrictions will be based on National Directory decisions enforced by DUAs with distributed directories that want access to restricted information.
+Attesters will not be able to make independent decisions regarding which information is considered restricted.